 2021 Europe Conference

 Thank you for joining us for the Energy Evaluation Europe 2021 Conference

-The Energy Evaluation Europe 2021 conference planning committee would like to thank everyone who attended the Energy Evaluation Europe 2021 conference which ran from 10am to 2pm CET on Wednesday 10, Thursday 11, Monday 15 and Tuesday 16 March 2021.
+The Energy Evaluation Europe 2021 conference planning committee would like to thank everyone who attended the Energy Evaluation Europe 2021 conference which ran on Wednesday 10, Thursday 11, Monday 15 and Tuesday 16 March 2021.

 The conference provides an opportunity for energy policy makers and program managers, evaluators, academics and energy professionals to come together to share their experience and work together to address common issues and concerns.

 The Energy Evaluation community aims at exchanging new ideas, inputs for current and upcoming debates, experience, feedback, and lessons learnt about all the stages of evaluations.

 Our theme for the 2021 virtual conference was Accelerating the energy transition for all: Evaluation’s role in effective policy making.

 2020 was a major milestone of the European energy & climate policy framework.
 The latest trends in final energy consumption showed that the main European energy efficiency target of 20% overall energy efficiency improvement by 2020 could be missed.
 Meanwhile, in its 2018 Special Report about emission pathways in line with the Paris Agreement and the 1.5°C target, the IPCC has warned that “avoiding overshoot and reliance on future large-scale deployment of carbon dioxide removal can only be achieved if global CO2 emissions start to decline well before 2030”.